The Excel Database Functions are designed to assist you when working with an Excel database.

-The Excel Dcount function returns the number of cells containing numbers, in a field (column) of a database for selected records only.
+The Excel Dcount function returns the number of cells containing numeric values, in a field (column) of a database for selected records only.

 The records to be included in the count are those that satisfy a set of one or more user-specified criteria.